 In 2006, British artist Jason deCaires Taylor installed the first undersea sculpture park in the Caribbean.
-Since that time he created several other sites including ones at Cancun, Mexico, the banks of the Thames in London and the waters of Canary Island Lanzarote.
+Since that time he has created installations in several other sites including Cancun in Mexico, the banks of the Thames in London, and the waters of Canary Island Lanzarote.
 Taylor’s unique installations are a culmination of his skills and experiences as a sculptor, conservationist, and scuba diver.
-He is a key contributor of the eco-art movement.
+He is a key contributor to the eco-art movement.

-The sculptures are made from a special pH-neutral cement with a texture that encourages growth of coral and habitation of underwater creatures.
-The corals, sponges, fish, crustaceans and worms live on and alter the surface of the statues – the sea claiming the works, altering and engaging with the pieces in a completely organic way.
+The sculptures are made from a special pH-neutral cement with a texture that encourages the growth of coral and the habitation of underwater creatures.
+The corals, sponges, fish, crustaceans, and worms live on and alter the surface of the statues – the sea claiming the works, altering and engaging with the pieces in a completely organic way.

 The Raft of the Lampedusa

-Infusing hope and phoenix-like resurrection is Reclamation.
+Reclamation is infusing hope and phoenix-like resurrection.
 Purple sea fans spread and filter the water.
-It offers a sense of revival to the viewer and home to the ocean life teaming on its surface.
+It offers a sense of revival to the viewer and is home to the ocean life teaming on its surface.

 Silent Evolution in Museo Subacuático de Arte off of Cancun, was one of the most provocative pieces – with 400 casts of locals grouped together.
 The scale and weight were massive.
 They are a key example of the awareness and conservation these parks are working to create.

 We love art history and writing about it.
 Your support helps us to sustain DailyArt Magazine and keep it running.

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!